Packaging & Resource Efficiency

 Social Activities

 Suntory Beverage & Food employees strive to change their lifestyles, practice sorting and collection, and actively participate in social contribution activities such as cleaning up rivers and beaches.
-In September 2022, Suntory PepsiCo Vietnam Beverages conducted a beach cleanup near Hanoi, Vietnam in cooperation with Ocean Conservancy, a global marine nature conservation organization, with more than 150 participants, including employees and their families.
+In September 2022, Suntory PepsiCo Vietnam Beverages conducted a beach cleanup near Hanoi, Vietnam in cooperation with Ocean Conservancy, a global marine nature conservation organization, with participants, including employees and their families.

 Social Activities